By Jana Hill

 - Step Aerobics.

-I learn from my students, every time I teach a class.
-And I do love seeing a roomful of yoga poses — it’s like watching a sunset.
-As I sub for other exercise-classes, I am continually finding likenesses: the mind-body connection is all around us.
-All we have to do is bring our attention to the moment.
+I learn from my students, every time I teach a class, but my teaching experiences often feel decadent.
+I love seeing a roomful of yoga poses — it’s like watching a sunset.
+As I sub “non yoga” exercise classes, I continually see a melding of practices.
+Running was like flow-yoga to me.
+TRX is like flow yoga to me.
+The mind-body connection is all around us, no matter where we are standing.
+All we have to do is bring our attention to the moment, move, and breath.